aarondr77/record-room/src/ideas.md

 4. This could keep evolving, I can start with a garden, then add a house and a whole new world for us to explore and share together.

+# Features to add
+1. When one song finishes, play the next one instead of repeating the same song!

 # Trinkets to add
 1. Lobster toy